-The Corporation's objective when managing capital is to maintain adequate levels of funding to support the acquisition, exploration and development of resource properties and maintain the necessary corporate and administrative functions to facilitate these activities.
-This is done primarily through equity financing, debt, and funds from operations.
+The Corporation's objective when managing capital is to maintain adequate levels of funding to support the acquisition, exploration and operation of resource properties and maintain the necessary corporate and administrative functions to facilitate these activities.
+This is done primarily through equity financing and debt.
 Future financings are dependent on market conditions and there can be no assurance the Corporation will be able to raise funds in the future.
 The Corporation invests all capital that is surplus to its immediate operational needs in high interest savings accounts.